 Supporting Pipeline Initiatives

 Developing future generations of leaders is integral to GDI’s efforts and a key differentiator of our program.
-Each spring and fall, the Clerkship to Associate Pipeline (CAP) Program, launched in 2018 and led by Chief Diversity Officer Robert Johnson, assists several highly qualified students of diverse backgrounds, selected by participating faculty and administrators of three area law schools (Rutgers-Newark, Rutgers-Camden, and Seton Hall), to prepare for post-law school employment.
+Each spring and fall, the Clerkship to Associate Pipeline (CAP) Program, launched in 2018 and led by Chief Diversity Officer Robert Johnson, assists several highly qualified students from underrepresented communities, selected by faculty and administrators of participating local law schools, to prepare for post-law school employment.
 For second-year students, CAP helps prepare for the clerkship hiring process.
 Our attorneys conduct comprehensive mock interviews and additional structured Q&A sessions with participants.
 We consider whether a given participant might be particularly suited to one or more of the judges with whom we have worked closely and, if so, make appropriate introductions.
 Second-year law students participants can also earn an early inside track to employment at Gibbons after completing their clerkships.
 For third-year law students, CAP focuses on the post-clerkship associate hiring process.
 Our attorneys help participants highlight different aspects of their clerkships during interviews for associate positions.
 Third-year students who participate in CAP also receive priority consideration for associate positions at Gibbons after completing their clerkships.

 Since 2008, the firm has hosted a week-long internship for students from the New Jersey Law and Education Empowerment Project (NJ LEEP), a program that empowers urban youth in grades 8 through 12.
 At Gibbons, these students learn about the practice of law and the conduct of legal research; at the end of their week, they compete in a Moot Courtroom debate before one of the retired judges at the firm.
 In addition, the firm offers three-week administrative internships to these students if they are interested.